How satisfied are you with your air conditioner? How about your heater?

 A traditional rotary compressor might be rated for 9,000 BTUs of cooling.
 That means whenever cooling is called for the unit ramps up to full speed and outputs 9,000 BTUs of cooling.
-An inverted compressor rated for 9,000 BTUs of cooling might have a BTU output range of 1,000 BTUs to 12,000 BTUs.
-That means when cooling is called for, the unit will start out by providing 12,000 BTUs to quickly cool the space but will then reduce power to a lower amount to maintain the temperature.
-This speed adjustment results in lower power consumption and more even cooling of the space.
+An inverter compressor rated for 9,000 BTUs of cooling might have a BTU output range of 1,000 BTUs to 12,000 BTUs.
+That means when cooling is needed, the unit will start out by providing 12,000 BTUs to quickly cool the space, but will then throttle down to just enough BTUs to maintain the temperature.
+This speed adjustment results in lower power consumption, less noise, and more even cooling of the space.

 Within this system, a microcontroller can sample the ambient air, and adjust the speed of the compressor accordingly.

 Perhaps the biggest advantage of the mini split inverter as compared to the rotary compressor is its efficiency.
 Since it operates with a higher level of precision, it doesn’t waste nearly as much energy as the alternative.